 Like a virtual memory address, a capability address is simply an integer.
 Rather than referring to a location of physical memory (as does a virtual memory address), a capability address refers to a capability slot.
 When looking up a capability address presented by a userspace thread, the kernel first consults the CNode capability in the thread's TCB that defines the root of the thread's CSpace.
 It then compares that CNode's guard value against the most significant bits of the capability address.
 If the two values are different, lookup fails.
-Otherwise, the kernel then uses the next most-significant radix bits of the capability address as an index into the CNode to which the CNode capability refers.
+Otherwise, the kernel then uses the next most-significant radix bits of the capability refers.
 The slot s identified by these next radix bits might contain another CNode capability or contain something else (including nothing).
-If s contains a CNode capability c and there are remaining bits (following the radix bits) in the capability address that have yet to be translated, the lookup process repeats, starting from the CNode capability c and using these remaining bits of the capability address.
-Otherwise, the lookup process terminates successfully; the capability address in question refers to the capability slot s.
+If s contains a CNode capability c and there are remaining bits (following the radix bits) in the capability address that have yet to be translated, the lookup process repeats, starting from the CNode capability c and using these remaining bits of the capability address in question refers to the capability slot s.